TranslatorIIPrototypes/ChemNormalization/README.md

 Note: This project uses an Anaconda virtual environment because RDKit (used to calculate simplified SMILES) which is currently unavailable in pip package repositories.
 ## Installation

+Note: This environment expects Python version 3.7 and, due to RDKit, uses conda package repositories.

 ##### Clone the repo

     > cd <to directory for the cloned repo>